 If cover is provided on non-standard terms or even on smoker rates, and you change your lifestyle during the term in a way that you think should reduce the likelihood of a claim, for example you have stopped smoking, some providers will allow the cover to be reviewed mid-term.

-A Convertible plan allows the plan to be converted to a Whole-of-Life policy without having to provide any further medical information.
+A convertible plan allows the plan to be converted to a whole-of-life policy without having to provide any further medical information.
 Premiums for this type of policy are higher at the outset than for standard life insurance policies.
-Once the policy converts to a Whole-of- Life plan the premiums are also likely to increase.
+Once the policy converts to a whole-of-life plan the premiums are also likely to increase.

-Cover Increase Options
+Cover Increase option

 There is often an option to change cover without further medical information if your circumstances change often due to a significant life event.
-Providers options vary but some examples are: marriage, divorce, increased mortgage amount, birth or adoption of a child, salary increase.
+Providers options vary but some examples are: marriage, divorce, increased mortgage amount, birth or adoption of a child, and salary increase.

 Accidental Death Benefit